 Get involved in arts & crafts

 Whether it is by painting, photographing scenes that interest you, scrapbooking, knitting, sewing or sculpting, arts and crafts can stimulate the brain and be cathartic.
+For something new and different, try Diamond Dotz.
+Simply follow the provided pictorial instructions to create an amazing landscape or majestic animal out of shiny gemstones.
 All of these pastimes can be enjoyed as part of a social activity too, so is great for when friends and family come to visit.

 Take note as well that art therapy exists and is great for stimulating the brain, stirring cherished memories and providing those who may be suffering from dementia with a better quality of life.